jdjakub/phd-thesis/ch-bl.md

 The general outline also resembles the discredited "recapitulation theory" in biology, where in order for an embryo to develop into a full organism, it passes through the evolutionary history of its ancestors.
 In other words, for a *particular* cell to develop into an animal, it needs to fast-track its ancestors' evolution from a cell in the distant past.
 While this has since been rejected in biology, it is a good summary of what is going on in our project here.

-The bootstrapping of a particular self-sustainable system fast-tracks the historical development of computing's abstractions.
+For us, the bootstrapping of a *particular* self-sustainable system fast-tracks the historical development of computing's abstractions.
 It begins at the low level and ascends through to higher-level languages, each time building the next stage in the current one.
-This journey could be seen as an attempt to reconstruct programming on top of a more structured, graphical substrate than the byte arrays we all had to use the first time around.
+This journey could be seen as an attempt to *reconstruct* programming on top of a more structured, graphical substrate than the byte arrays we all had to use the first time around.
 With that in mind, let us now proceed to the first stage.

 # Choose a Starting Platform